SeaQL/.github/CONTRIBUTING.md

 Awesome!
 The best way to support us is to recommend it to your classmates/colleagues/friends, write blog posts and tutorials on SeaQL projects and help out other users in the community.
 It is difficult enough to keep an open source afloat, so every little help matters, especially if it can directly/indirectly lightening the core team's mental load.

 ## I want to sponsor

+If you don't have time to contribute but would like to support the organization, a financial contribution via [GitHub sponsor](https://github.com/sponsors/SeaQL) is a great way to support us.